HexaDev02/roblox-executor/Hub.md

-# Join the Hexa Riblox Community on Discord!
+# Join the Hexa Hub Community on Discord!

 Looking for powerful scripts and the latest updates for your Roblox games?
-Join our Discord community and be part of the Hexa Riblox family!
+Join our Discord community and be part of the Hexa family!

 💬 ***Get Help & Support*** - Our community is here to assist you with any questions or issues.